Fiaz10/academic-kickstart-1/content/home/about.md

 # **Biography**

-I'm Sid, and somehow I'm already a junior at The University of Texas at Dallas (UTD).
-I'm currently a member of the [Advanced Network Research Lab](https://anrlutdallas.github.io/), and also work with Prof. Nicholas Ruozzi on various research projects related to machine learning and optimization.
+I'm Sid, and somehow I am already a junior at The University of Texas at Dallas (UTD).
+I am a member of the [Advanced Network Research Lab](https://anrlutdallas.github.io/), and also work with Prof. Nicholas Ruozzi on various research projects related to machine learning and optimization.

 In my free time, I enjoy reading, catching up on developments in computational go (LeelaZero, MiniGo), [practicing classical piano](https://www.youtube.com/watch?v=yH61fMrFpGs), cooking, or [getting involved on campus](https://www.acmutd.co/team.html).